abdoulaye-tnd/tandian/books/gameofwork.md

   - A higher degree of personal choice of methods
   - Consistent coaching

-## The game of Work
+## I. THE GAME OF WORK

 > People will pay for the privilege of working harder than they will work when they are paid

 -  But why ?
-WHy do people put up to ten times as much energy and effort into their avocations as into their vocation ?
+Why do people put up to ten times as much energy and effort into their avocations as into their vocation ?

-- The are several reasons :
+- There are several reasons :

-1. In recreation, oals are clearly defined
+1. In recreation, goals are clearly defined
   - Shooting a deer, winning a game, beating your previous time.
   - The desired result is clear and easily measuerd

 1. In recreation the scorekeeping is better because it's more objective, self-administred and dynamic
-  - It allows player to compare current personal performance zith past personal performance as well as with an accepted standard
+  - It allows player to compare current personal performance with past personal performance as well as with an accepted standard
   - In recreation, everybody knows how to keep score
   - In golf you get realistic feedback that you can relate to your own past performance.
 If you were getting feedback on your golf game comparing you to Tiger Woods, you would never win.
   But accurate feedback related to your own past performance usually gives you enough positive reinforcement to make you to keep playing, to keep improving, to beat your own past performance standards.